-- Adhere to the College policies and procedures outlined in this BCC Catalog and Student Handbook. - Become knowledgeable regarding one's program of study and the requirements therein. - Enroll and attended course(s) by the "census date". - Check one's official BCC email for communications from the College. - Follow add/drop and course withdrawal procedures and deadlines. - Meet with one's academic advisor or one's Success Coach at least once per semester to access academic progress.
+- Adhere to the College policies and procedures outlined in this Catalog and Student Handbook. - Become knowledgeable regarding one's program of study and the requirements therein. - Enroll and attend class(es) by the Course Census Date. - Continually check one's official BCC email for college communications. - Follow add/drop and course withdrawal procedures and comply with deadlines. - Meet with one's academic advisor or Success Coach at least once per semester to access academic progress.